hubson123/hubson123/README.md

 ### Hi there 👋
-I'm currently looking for a job as a Business-System Analyst or Junior React Developer. ;)
+I'm currently looking for a job as a React Developer. ;)

 <!--